 The Summer Triangle is not a constellation.
 It is three bright stars in three different constellations, as the wonderful photo below – by Susan Jensen in Odessa, Washington – shows.

-As the stars drift westward during the night Deneb will swing upward, to replace Vega as the overhead star some two hours later.
+As the stars drift westward during the night, Deneb will swing upward to replace Vega as the overhead star some two hours later.
 Of course, the stars aren’t really moving.
 It’s the Earth’s rotation that causes the stars to move westward during the night, and the sun to go westward during the day.

 By the way, you can see the Summer Triangle in the Southern Hemisphere, too – although there do you call it the Winter Triangle?
 I wonder.
 South of the equator, people see an upside-down version of tonight’s sky scene, in contrast to our northern perspective.
-Late tonight, Southern Hemisphere residents will see Altair at the top of the Summer Triangle, and Vega and Altair sparkling at bottom.
+Late tonight, Southern Hemisphere residents will see Altair at the top of the Summer Triangle, and Vega and Deneb sparkling at the bottom.

 Bottom line: The Summer Triangle asterism can be seen overhead at late evening now.
 The Summer Triangle isn’t a constellation, but it’s still very prominent.
 It is three bright stars in three different constellations.
 These stars are Vega in the constellation Lyra the Harp, Deneb in the constellation Cygnus the Swan, and Altair in the constellation Aquila the Eagle.